People

 Research Specialist

-As a Research Specialist at the National Resource Center for Family Centered Practice.
-Sarah’s research and evaluation focuses on chronic disease prevention, management, and health equity.
+As a Research Specialist at the National Resource Center for Family Centered Practice, Sarah’s research and evaluation focuses on chronic disease prevention, management, and health equity.
 She previously served as a Laboratory Manager/Research Assistant in the UI Department of Psychological and Brain Sciences studying bio-behavioral oncology.
 She earned her Bachelors of Science in Microbiology and her Master of Public Health in Epidemiology at the University of Iowa.

 Xueying (Sherry) Gao